Interest-Only Mortgages Explained: How They Work in the UK

 ISAs and investment portfolios

-Building a stocks and shares ISA or investment portfolio over the mortgage term.
-Lenders typically apply a conservative growth assumption when assessing whether this strategy is realistic.
-You will need to show existing investments or a credible contribution plan.
+You build up a stocks and shares ISA or investment portfolio over the life of the mortgage.
+When lenders judge whether the plan holds water, they tend to apply a cautious growth assumption, so you will need to show existing investments or a credible plan for paying in.

 - 02